 The cost to acquire statewide lidar data for Idaho is approximately \$40M (Maune, 2017).
-This estimate is based on collecting Quality Level 1 (QL1) USGS Lidar Base Specification Version 1.3 (USGS, 2018) statewide in one acquisition, and to store and distribute lidar and the derivative products most useful to the community.
-While it is most cost-effective (based on acquisition costs and cost-benefit, Maune, 2017) to acquire statewide lidar in one acquisition, it is unlikely that this amount of funding is available for lidar during one fiscal year.
+This estimate is based on collecting Quality Level 1 (QL1) USGS Lidar Base Specification Version 1.3 (USGS, 2018) statewide in one acquisition campaign, and to store and distribute lidar and the derivative products most useful to the community.
+While it is most cost-effective (based on acquisition costs and cost-benefit, Maune, 2017) to acquire statewide lidar in one acquisition, it is unlikely that this amount of funding will be available for lidar during one fiscal year.
 Therefore, we propose an 8-year phased approach to the statewide data acquisition.
-Of course, a phased approach will require repeating the process once complete.
-Based on previous acquisitions, we estimate \$0.50-1.00/acre for QL1 lidar acquisition at the time of writing this document (Table 4).
-To accomplish the phased approach, we will leverage partnerships available through the USGS 3DEP, Federal Emergency Management Agency, and numerous other participating agencies as opportunities arise.
+This phased approach will ideally require repeating the acquisition process once complete to refresh these data.
+Based on previous acquisitions, we estimate \$125-250/km2 (roughly \$0.50-1.00/acre) for QL1 lidar acquisition at the time of writing this document (Table 4).
+To accomplish the phased approach, we will leverage partnerships and funding available through the USGS 3DEP program, FEMA, and numerous other participating agencies as opportunities arise.

 Table 4.
-Proposed phased approach.
-Cost is a rough estimate based on \$0.50/acre.
+Proposed phased approach for lidar acquisition in Idaho.
+Cost is a rough estimate based on \$125/km2 using previous commercial acquisition costs as a guide.

-Description Area (km2) Cost (km 2) Percent Total (of 216,630 km 2) Current lidar coverage 35,815 16.5% Suggested coverage 2019-2022 75,600 \$ 9,000,000 52% Suggested coverage 2023-2026 105,200 \$ 12, 000,000 100% Data and management cost (2017 projected cost) Approximately 5% Total 216, 630
+Description Area (km2) Cost Percent Total (of 216,630 km 2) Current lidar coverage 35,815 16.5% Suggested coverage 2019-2022 75,600 \$ 9,400,000 52% Suggested coverage 2023-2026 105,200 \$ 13,000,000 100% Data and management cost (2017 projected cost) Approximately 5% Total 216,615